Nada-08/Chess/README.md

   - `Color`: Returns the `Player` (White or Black).
   - `Copy`: Returns a deep copy of the piece.
 - Includes a `HasMoved` property (default: `false`) to track if a piece has moved, which is crucial for special moves like castling.
-- Provides methods for move generation:
+- **New Method:**
-  - `GetMoves(Position from, Board board)`: Returns all valid moves for the piece from a given position.
+  - `virtual bool CanCaptureOpponentKing(Position from, Board board)`: Determines if a piece can capture the opponent's king from a given position.
+This method is overridden in the `Pawn` and `King` classes for optimized behavior.
-  - `MovePositionsInDir(Position from, Board board, Direction dir)`: Yields positions in a specific direction until an obstruction is encountered.
-  - `MovePositionsInDirs(Position from, Board board, Direction[] dirs)`: Combines positions from multiple directions.

 ### 6. Piece Subclasses
 #### **Pawn Class**